 Our success depends to a significant degree on our ability to protect our proprietary technology and our brand.
 We rely on a combination of copyright, trade secret and other intellectual property laws and confidentiality procedures to protect our proprietary rights.
 If we fail to protect our intellectual property rights adequately, our competitors may gain access to our technology and our business may be harmed.
 In addition, defending our intellectual property rights might entail significant expense.
 Any of our trademarks or other intellectual property rights may be challenged by others or invalidated through administrative process or litigation.
 We have only recently begun to develop a strategy to seek, and may be unable to obtain, patent protection for our technology.
 In addition, any patents issued in the future may not provide us with competitive advantages, or may be successfully challenged by third parties.
 Furthermore, legal standards relating to the validity, enforceability and scope of protection of intellectual property rights are uncertain.
 Effective patent, trademark, copyright and trade secret protection may not be available to us in every country in which our service is available.
-The laws of some foreign countries may not be as protective of intellectual property rights as those in the United States, and mechanisms for enforcement of intellectual property rights may be inadequate.
+The laws of some foreign countries may not be as protective of intellectual property rights may be inadequate.
 Accordingly, despite our efforts, we may be unable to prevent third parties from infringing upon or misappropriating our intellectual property.